Vivint vs ADT Comparison

 ADT vs. Vivint Monitoring Options

-Vivint gives you the option to self-monitor or get professional monitoring, based on the amount of cameras you have.
+Your Vivint monitoring plan will be based on the number of cameras you have.
 Keep in mind that since you’re not paying for anything up front, you’ll have a monthly fee from Vivint no matter what; professional monitoring would be on top of that.

-Now let’s talk cellular backup.
-If the power in your neighborhood goes out, cellular backup is what makes sure your security system stays on.
+Professional monitoring from either ADT or Vivint offers features beyond just monitoring, such as cellular backup.
+Cellular backup ensures your home security system stays on if the power in your neighborhood goes out.
 Both ADT and Vivint include cellular backup with all of their systems, so no need to worry— even in the darkest of power outages, your home will stay secure.

 ADT vs. Vivint Contracts

-If you’re looking for flexible contracting, then look elsewhere.
-ADT only offers a three-year contract that you pay after the first six months, and Vivint offers three and a half or five-year contracts.
-You can cancel anytime without a fee, but you’d still need to pay for your equipment in full, of course.
+If you’re looking for flexible contracts, then look elsewhere.
+ADT requires at least a three-year contract (two-year in California), while Vivint requires four- to five-year contracts.
+With Vivint, though, you can cancel anytime without a fee, but you’d still need to pay for your equipment in full, of course.

 ADT vs. Vivint Moving Policies

 Another benefit of DIY installation is that if you move, you can just pack up your system and reinstall it in your new house.
 That’s the case for ADT, and it certainly lifts a weight off my shoulders.
-Moving with Vivint, however, will require you to pay that pesky $129 installation fee again.
+Moving with Vivint, however, will require you to pay a $129 moving fee that covers the installation service.

 Top System for Monitoring